 - If your bags have some hair and dried chunks of meat on them, it will be much easier to get both off after the bags have soaked in water for a minute.

-- If you want your bags to be as white as possible, use hydrogren peroxide to get out nagging stains.
+- If you want your bags to be as white as possible, use hydrogen peroxide to get out nagging stains.
+If stains persist, you may have to wash with peroxide multiple times.

 - Over soaking game bags in hydrogen peroxide will deteriorate and weaken the fabric.
 Use with caution.